sametmax/jQuery-Visual-Password/README.md

       - classes: A list of classes to apply to the canvas.
       - options: the plugin dictionary options.

+    It returns a canva wrapped in a jquery object with all event handlers attache to it.
+Be careful if you override this one, you probably want read the source code first.

   noSupport:

-    The fonction called when the plugin detect that the browser doesn't support canvas of data URI.
+    The Function called when the plugin detect that the browser doesn't support canvas of data URI.

     Arguments passed: